Move-Mentor/move-mentor-documentation/README.md

 ## Libraries & Packages Used
 The following libraries and packages were used to assist with developing app functionality and features:
-**NEED DETAILED DESCRIPTON OF EACH**
 * Axios: Makes HTTP requests to the Express server.
 It supports the JavaScript ES6 Promise API, uses API URLs in the request object and executes automatic transformation of JSON data.
 * bcrypt: Password hashing algorithm that takes a user-submitted password and converts it into a randomly generated string.
 The hashed password is what is stored in the Move Mentor database, increasing security of student and teacher data.
 * dotenv: Automatically loads environment variables from a .env file into a process.env object, ensuring storing configuration in the environment is separate from code.
 Environment variables can then be accessed using the pattern process.env.KEY.
 These keys are used to access variables such as port and host values, and the production database URL.
 * express-validator: Express middleware to support the validation of data properties in a student model during the signup process.
 For example, ensure required fields are entered, a password is 8 or more characters in length and email addresses are valid.
 * Helmet: Express middleware to automatically add and set HTTP response headers that improve the security of the app.
 * jsonwebtoken: Creates and manages JSON web tokens which are used to securely transmit student and teacher data between the backend and frontend as a JSON object.
 It is used for authenticating student and teacher profiles and authorising the profiles so they can take specific actions i.e. a teacher can add or delete moves from a lesson, a student can delete their profile, or view specific pages i.e. a student can only view their lesson move data.
-* Mongoose: An Object Data Modelling library for MongoDB that has been used for data modeling, schema enforcement, model validation and general data manipulation.
-Mongoose Schemas were used to create the .... models....and using Mongoose queries to CRUD.
+* Mongoose: An Object Data Modelling library for MongoDB that has been used for data modeling, schema enforcement, and general data manipulation.
+Mongoose Schemas were used to map to the lessons, moves, students and teachers MongoDB collections, setting the specific fields and properties of each field, such as what fields were required, what fields were unique, and also any references to other collections.
+We also used Mongoose queries to create, read, update and delete data in the database via HTTP methods.
-* jest
-* jest supertest
-* bootstrap
-* react-bootstrap
-* react-dom
-* react-router-dom
-* react testing library
+* Jest: A JavaScript testing framework which allowed us to perform unit testing on individual React components and Express routes and CRUD functionality.
+It also allowed us to review test code coverage.
+* Supertest: A library for testing Node.js HTTP servers, which allowed us to test HTTP requests in conjunction with the Jest framework.
+* React Testing Library: A library for testing React components in conjunction with the Jest framework, by working with DOM nodes as opposed to rendered React components.
+* React Bootstrap: A library that provides React components that are built on top of Bootstrap.
+It was used for creating consistent, visually appealing React components and it saved us time by providing pre-built components.
+* react-router-dom: A library for routing in the frontend.
+It provided us with a way to define the frontend routes, ensuring that users navigate to the correct page when clicking on a link or button, or submitting a form.

 <div style="page-break-after: always"></div>